 - not occur before subframe n+3 and not occur after subframe n+7 if the deactivation command is transmitted on the PDSCH with dl-STTI-Length-r15=subslot and proc-Timeline-r15= nplus8set2.

-When the UE operating in EN-DC is configured with NR PSCell and NR SCell in SCG, the interruption requirements defined above apply for PCell and SCell interruptions specified in clause 7.32.2.5 and NR PSCell and NR SCell interruptions specified in clause 8.2.1.2.4 of TS 38.133 [50].
+When the UE operating in EN-DC is configured with NR PSCell and NR SCell in SCG, the interruption requirements defined above apply for PCell and SCell interruptions specified in clause 7.32.2.5 and NR PSCell and NR SCell interruptions specified in clause 8.2.1.2.4 of TS 38.133 [50] except:

+The starting point of interruption window shall be the first slot of the interrupted NR serving cell which overlaps with the starting point defined above,

+The end point of interruption window shall be the last slot of the interrupted NR serving cell which overlaps with the end point defined above.

-When the UE is operating in NE-DC and has PSCell and up to TBD SCells configured in SCG, the interruption requirements defined above apply for PSCell and SCell interruptions specified in clause TBD and NR PCell and NR SCell interruptions specified in clause TBD of TS 38.133 [50].
+When the UE is operating in NE-DC and has PSCell and up to TBD SCells configured in SCG, the interruption requirements defined above apply for PSCell and SCell interruptions specified in clause 7.36.2.4 and NR PCell and NR SCell interruptions specified in clause 8.2.3.2.4 of TS 38.133 [50] except:

+The starting point of interruption window shall be the first slot of the interrupted NR serving cell which overlaps with the starting point defined above,

+The end point of interruption window shall be the last slot of the interrupted NR serving cell which overlaps with the end point defined above.

 <End of modified section 1>